pgbackrest/pgbackrest/README.md

 *

+### v0.78: Remove CPAN dependencies, stability improvements

+* Removed dependency on CPAN packages for multi-threaded operation.
+While it might not be a bad idea to update the threads and Thread::Queue packages, it is no longer necessary.

+* Added vagrant test configurations for Ubuntu 12.04 and CentOS 6.

+* Modified wait backoffs to use a Fibonacci sequence rather than geometric.
+This will make then grow less aggresively while still giving reasonable wait times.

+* More options for regression tests and improved code to run in a variety of environments.

 ### v0.77: CentOS/RHEL 6 support and protocol improvements

 * Removed pg_backrest_remote and added the functionality to pg_backrest as remote command.